explodinglabs/explodinglabs.github.io/docs/_posts/2020-09-30-setup-elm-project.markdown

 permalink: /elm/setup
 ---
 <div id="intro" markdown="1">
-This is how I setup a new elm project for development.
+This is how I setup a new Elm project for development.
 </div>

 [Create a new Github